Bots-United/marine_bot/README.md

 trigger
 use
 usedoor

-Aimthe bot will use this waypoint as a target to aim his weapon at, useful when you set up a camping spot Ammoboxtells the bot there's an ammobox close Claymorethe bot may place a claymore mine at this location (although he can also save the claymore for later use) Crossthis waypoint serves as a crossroad marker, allows you to give the bot more than one route Crouchthe bot will crouch/duck
+Aim -the bot will use this waypoint as a target to aim his weapon at, useful when you set up a camping spot Ammobox - tells the bot there's an ammobox close Claymore - the bot may place a claymore mine at this location (although he can also save the claymore for later use) Cross - this waypoint serves as a crossroad marker, allows you to give the bot more than one route Crouch - the bot will crouch/duck
-Doorthe bot will slow down to pass the doors that open automatically Duckjumpthe bot will duck-jump forward here Gobacktells the bot to return back at the beginning of this path, useful on paths leading to camping spots Jumpthe bot will jump forward here
+Door - the bot will slow down to pass the doors that open automatically Duckjump - the bot will duck-jump forward here
+Goback - tells the bot to return back at the beginning of this path, useful on paths leading to camping spots Jump - the bot will jump forward here
-Laddertells the bot there's a ladder, there should be one ladder waypoint at the bottom and one at the top of the ladder Normalthe bot will just pass through
+Ladder - tells the bot there's a ladder, there should be one ladder waypoint at the bottom and one at the top of the ladder Normal - the bot will just pass through
-Parachutethe bot will check if he has a parachute before moving forward Pronethe bot will go prone here
+Parachute - the bot will check if he has a parachute before moving forward Prone - the bot will go prone here
-Pushpointallows the bot to see which flag needs to be captured on push maps Shootthe bot will fire his weapon to break a breakable obstacle (e.g. window) or sd object around this waypoint Sniperthe bot won't move towards the enemy during combat, useful to create a camper spot behind a sandbag or in window and like
+Pushpoint - allows the bot to see which flag needs to be captured on push maps Shoot - the bot will fire his weapon to break a breakable obstacle (e.g. window) or sd object around this waypoint Sniper - the bot won't move towards the enemy during combat, useful to create a camper spot behind a sandbag or in window and like
-Sprintthe bot will start or stop sprinting at this waypoint, useful to make the bot pass through open area quickly Triggerallows the bot to follow the game situation based on linked messages, useful on obj maps to open or close certain routes
+Sprint - the bot will start or stop sprinting at this waypoint, useful to make the bot pass through open area quickly Trigger - allows the bot to follow the game situation based on linked messages, useful on obj maps to open or close certain routes
-Usethe bot will activate/use a close object (e.g. button or turret) Usedoorthe bot will slow down to pass the doors that needs to be open manually For more info check the waypointing documentation where you can get detailed explanation.
+Use - the bot will activate/use a close object (e.g. button or turret) Usedoor - the bot will slow down to pass the doors that needs to be open manually

+For more info check the waypointing documentation where you can get detailed explanation.
 Okay I know the commands now.
 What do I have to do to start the waypointing?
 The only thing you should do is kick all the bots off the game.
 The bots may behave strange and/or even crash the game.
 So type this command 'kickbot all' into the console.
 Then you can use the 'pathwpt show' command to display waypoints and paths (if there are any).